NUAA-WatchDog/linux-elf-binary-signer/README.md

  --- Removing temp signature file: .text_sig
 ```

-The `elf-sign.signed` ELF binary has already been signed by the private key in `certs/kernel_key.pem`, so that it can pass OS's verification to sign the newly built `elf-sign`.
-Then, with a signed `elf-sign`, you can sign other ELF binary on our system.
+The `elf-sign.signed` ELF binary file has already been signed by the private key in `certs/kernel_key.pem`, so it can pass OS's verification to sign the newly built `elf-sign`.
+Then, with the signed `elf-sign`, you can sign other ELF binary files on your machine.

-> If you want to generate your own key, you will need to sign the `elf-sign` binary by your own key on a kernel **without** signature verification, because the newly compiled `elf-sign` has no signature section.
-After injecting signature section, it can be executed by a kernel **with** signature verification.
+> If you want to generate your own key, you will need to sign the `elf-sign` binary by your own key on a kernel **without** signature verification, because the newly built `elf-sign` has no signature section.
+After signing, a signature section will be inserted and then it can be executed by a kernel **with** signature verification.
 >
-> If you just want to test the function with `certs/kernel_key.pem`, use the given `elf-sign.signed` to sign `elf-sign` after its building (which will be done automatically by `Makefile` on `make` command).
+> If you just want to test the function, use the given `elf-sign.signed` to sign `elf-sign` after building (which will be done automatically by `Makefile` through `make` command).
 The `elf-sign.signed` has been signed with keys in `certs/kernel_key.pem` and it can be directly executed on a kernel with signature verification to sign your `elf-sign`.

-The usage is as follow:
+## Usage

+Show the helping information:

 ```bash
 $ ./elf-sign